The 2022 MJA Awards are now closed to entry. This information is left here for information and reference only.

-Why not join the MJA for the same cost as entering one category – £40 – to enjoy all the benefits of membership and enter as many categories as you like for free?
-(Usual price of membership is £50).
-Also membership fees are tax deductible but your entry fee is not.
-Just use the code ‘Awards21’ in the discount box on your application form.
+Why not join the MJA for £50?
+Less than the cost of entering one category.
+You will enjoy all the benefits of membership and be able to enter as many categories as you like for free.
+(NB: Membership fees are tax deductible but your entry fee is not).
+Just complete our membership application form.

 When completing the entry form you will be asked to indicate if you are an existing member, wish to join or wish to pay the entry fee.
-If you wish to join you can either apply now or after submission of your entry (don’t forget to quote ‘Awards21’ in the discount box.
+If you wish to join you can either apply now or after submission of your entry.
 If you wish to pay the entry fee you will be requested to do this via paypal after submission of your entry.
 You do not need a paypal account and can pay by credit or debit card.
 Your entry will not be accepted until the fee is received.

-The finalists in all categories (apart from Outstanding Achievement) will be announced at the end of May/start of June and you will be notified if you are a finalist.
+The finalists in all categories (apart from Outstanding Achievement) will be announced in August and you will be notified if you are a finalist.
 For Outstanding Achievement there is only a winner who will be announced along with all other winners at the Awards Ceremony.

 The Awards will be announced and presented on Thursday September 15, 2022 at the Barber-Surgeons’ Hall, London.